Important

 IDS files are written in XML format, but instead of manually creating them, you can use the Solibri IDS Editor, which simplifies the process.

-Recommendation: We strongly recommend using the Solibri IDS Editor to create and manage IDS files.
+Recommendation: We strongly recommend using the Solibri IDS-Editor to create and manage IDS files.
 More details are available here: Solibri IDS Toolbox.

 The IDS Validation Rule (SOL/244/1) ensures that a model contains all required information according to the specifications defined in an IDS file.